Finland entry requirements for Taiwan passport holders

 Valid passport

-Your passport needs to be valid for the full duration of your stay in Finland.
-Schengen rules do not require 6 months beyond departure, but some airlines enforce it — check with your carrier before flying.Required
+Your passport needs to be valid for the entire time you plan to stay in Finland.
+Schengen rules do not require 6 months beyond departure, but some airlines may still ask for it — check with your carrier before flying.Required

 Return or onward ticket